KennthShang/PhaTYP/README.md

 ![PhaTYP](logo.jpg)

 PhaTYP is a python library for bacteriophages' lifestyle prediction.
-PhaTYP is based on a BERT-based model and rely on protein-based vocabulary to convert DNA sequences into sentences for prediction.
+PhaTYP is a BERT-based model and rely on protein-based vocabulary to convert DNA sequences into sentences for prediction.

 # Overview
 The main function of PhaTYP is to predict the lifestyles (virulent or temperate) of phage-like contigs.
 The input of the program should be fasta files and the output will be a csv file showing the predictions.
 Since it is a Deep learning model, if you have GPU units on your PC, we recommand you to use them to save your time.